mkhuda/mith-express/README.md

 $ npm test
 ```

-### Development Purpose
+### Development Purpose & Learning Purpose

-This project still maintaining but you can create Mithril based app through this boiler work.
-I also added Spectre CSS for default styling.
+This project is under maintaining but you can create Mithril based app through this boiler work.
+Fork and learn it I also added Spectre CSS for default styling.

 ## Built With